 - He seems so much more mature and honest than the guys you’ve been dating

-- You never noticed how cute he is until recently
+- You never noticed how cute they until recently

 - You love how you can just talk to each other about everything

 - You love how you can be natural around him.
-No need to get all glammed up; you can come over to his place in sweatpants and your college T-shirt and he doesn’t criticize your outfit
+No need to get all glammed up; you can come over to his place in sweatpants and your college T-shirt and they don’t criticize your outfit

-- You watch him and it occurs to you that he is just the nicest guy you know
+- You watch him and it occurs to you that they are just the nicest guy you know

-- You are kind of jealous when you see him dating another girl; you may even subtly criticize girls he expresses interest in
+- You are kind of jealous when you see them dating another person; you may even subtly criticize the people they express interest in

-- You think about him a lot, and miss him when you aren’t together
+- You think about them a lot, and miss them when you aren’t together

-- You are happy when you know you will be seeing him
+- You are happy when you know you will be seeing them

-- When you think of him you get butterflies in your stomach
+- When you think of them you get butterflies in your stomach.

-Having the conversation – does he feel the same way about you?
+Having the conversation – do they feel the same way about you?

-You’ve already got an easy entry: you and he talk easily.
-While it may make you nervous to bring up the subject, tell yourself that the results—if he is feeling the same way—will be worth it.
+You’ve already got an easy entry: you both talk easily.
+While it may make you nervous to bring up the subject, tell yourself that the results—if they are feeling the same way—will be worth it.
 Plan to open the conversation when you are both feeling comfortable.
 Be in a place that you both enjoy, like your favorite coffee shop or a park you both love to jog in.

 It’s confirmed!
 He’s feeling the same way as you!